Photo Taking, Editing and Sharing

 When you take a photo using the Instagram in-app camera, you can straighten it automatically by tapping from the Edit screen.

 If you're uploading a photo from your phone's library, you can use the dial at the bottom to straighten the photo manually.
 You can also rotate a photo by tapping .

 Photo straightening is currently only available for the iPhone and Android apps.

-Once you've taken a photo or selected one from your device, you can edit it by applying effects and filters.
+Once you've taken a photo or selected one from your phone, you can edit it by applying effects and filters.
 Use the diagram below to navigate around the Photo Edit screen:

 - Tap Library to choose a different photo.